27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 4. La Cocotera

-This small cozy hostel is a real hidden gem in Tarifa.
-Marina (co-founders) and all the whole team are really kind, (even the cleaning lady who does not speak English but will welcome you with a real warm smile).
+This small, cozy hostel is a real find in Tarifa.
+Marina (co-founder) and the whole team are genuinely kind — even the cleaning lady, who doesn’t speak English but will welcome you with a real warm smile.

 Book La Cocotera here